 (Classifer CM 99-62)

-My strategy was to go at the speed I would need to get an 85% score as opposed to shooting carefully for points (this way I would either score big or the score would be thrown out for classification purposes due to being more that 5% below current class).
-This cost me in overall finish in local matches at times, but you have to make choices as to what your goals are.
-In the process I came to the conclusion that I needed to learn how to shoot better overall, but also that I would need to play to my strengths to classify as a Master.
-I trained with Bob Vogel in a 2 day competition skills class and later trained 1-on-1 with Ron Avery, both of whom are awesome and highly recommended…..now I was armed with world class training that I could use in practice.
+My strategy was to go at the speed I would need to get an 85% score as opposed to shooting carefully for points (this way I would either score big or the score would be thrown out for classification purposes due to being more than 5% below current class).
+This cost me in the overall finish in local matches at times, but you have to make choices as to what your goals are.
+In the process, I came to the conclusion that I needed to learn how to shoot better overall, but also that I would need to play to my strengths to classify as a Master.
+I trained with Bob Vogel in a two-day competition skills class and later trained 1-on-1 with Ron Avery, both of whom are awesome and highly recommended…..now I was armed with world-class training that I could use in practice.

 I started setting up practice stages with airsoft that duplicated a close and fast 10 yds live-fire stage (shot from 10 feet with airsoft) but included lots of Barrels, Hard-cover, and No-shoots to get comfortable running the gun fast and calling shots at full speed without regard for the obstacles.
 These stages are set up with varied spacing between targets and alternate between brown (2 hits each) targets and white (single hits on steel) targets to break up the rhythm and with a round count of 10 or 12 shots.
 10 to 12 round count requires you to hold your focus together for a reasonable length of time but not so long as to slow you down too much.
 These are generic stages and not a duplication of any given Classifier stage, but they build the skills needed for shooting most Classifier stages that I am strong on.
 I usually start these facing uprange with wrists above shoulders to build a fast target acquisition on the first shot.